 Vault 108 (Fallout 3)

-We don't really know, honestly, because oddly enough a cloning chamber was included in Vault 108.
+We don't really know, honestly, because a cloning chamber was included in Vault 108.
 That doesn't really fit in with the leadership experiment in any way that I can tell, but it does bring us to Gary.
 (It brings us to several Garys, actually.)
 Gary was a resident of 108 who was cloned multiple times, with each resulting Gary only able to speak the word "Gary" and each Gary more violent than the last Gary—at least to any non-Garys.
 Gary was cloned over 50 times, which was a few too many, as ultimately the only survivors of the Vault are a handful of variously numbered Garys—and they are not at all happy to meet you.